Southland Region: Climate

-Weather conditions in Southland are cooler than the other regions of New Zealand due to its distance from the Equator.
+Weather conditions in Southland are cooler than the other regions of New Zealand due to its distance from the equator.
 However, they can be broken down into three types: the temperate oceanic climate of the coastal regions, the semi-continental climate of the interior and the wetter mountain climate of Fiordland to the west.
 Due to its closer proximity to the South Pole, the Aurora Australis or "Southern Lights" are more commonly seen than in other regions.

 The coastal regions have mild summers and cool winters.
 The mean daily temperature varies from 5.2 °C in July to 14.9 °C in January.
 Rainfall varies from 900 mm to 1300 mm annually with rainfall being more frequent in coastal areas and rainbows being a regular occurrence in the region.
 Summers are temperable with downpours and cold snaps not being uncommon.
 On 7 January 2010, Invercargill was hit by a hail storm with temperatures plummeting rapidly from 15 °C to 8 °C in the afternoon.
 Occasionally, temperatures exceed 25 °C with an extreme temperature of 33.8 °C having been reached before in Invercargill in 1948 and 35.0 °C in Winton in 2018.

 Winters are colder and more severe than other regions, although not by much.
 The mean maximum temperature in July is 9.5 °C and Southland's lowest recorded temperature was −18 °C in July 1946.
 Snow and frost also frequently occur in inland areas but are less common and extreme in coastal areas where the oceans act as a moderating factor.
 The long-lasting cool and wet conditions are influenced by the presence of a stationary low-pressure zone to the southeast of the country.

 Fiordland has a wet mountain climate though conditions vary due to altitude and exposure.
 Rainfall is the highest in the country and varies between 6,500 and 7,500 mm annually.
-The farthest coastal reaches of Fiordland are characterized by a limited temperature range with increasing rainfall at higher altitudes.
+The farthest coastal reaches of Fiordland are characterised by a limited temperature range with increasing rainfall at higher altitudes.
 The moist wet climate is influenced by approaching low-pressure systems which sweep across the country entering Fiordland.